-Example: the player activates his character arm for it to shoot.
+Example: the player activates his/her character arm for it to shoot.

 To get used to write user stories, you should adopt the following writing format: “As a …, I …, in order to …”.

-Example: “As a user, I can activate the arm of my character to make him shoot”.
+Example: “As a user, I can activate the arm of my character in order to make him shoot”.

-That writting format is useful because it enables to understand the point of view of the user.
+That writing format is useful because it enables to understand the point of view of the user.
 It then enables to get closer to the granularity level offering a measurable exigence.

-Requirements cannot be redundant nor contradictory.
-The user must make a choice in case of conflict.
+Requirements can be neither redundant nor contradictory.
+The user must make a choice in the case of a conflict.
 Requirements must be compatible so that all the features are clear for all the stakeholders.